RoySpino/RB_SNS_VSCodeExtentions/SpineNetSystems.rrpg-0.0.1/README.md

 ## Tools for fixed format RPG
 SEU format bar

 called by typing in the source code _(spec)format_.
-Examples are shown below
+Examples and demos are shown below

 |  |Spec| Command | Note |
 |--|--|---------|-------------|